Chris-McGonigle/emmas-beauty-parlour/testing/TESTING.md

 2. One contrast error was returned.
 This was caused by the colour of the submit button.

-* Using [Google Colour picker](https://htmlcolors.com/google-color-picker), the original colour #db9487, was adjusted to make it slightly darker, whilst still maintaining the original design brief of using calm natural colours such as greens and creams. #93625B was selected and tested.
+* Using [Google Colour picker](https://htmlcolors.com/google-color-picker), the original colour #db9487, was adjusted to make it slightly darker, whilst still maintaining the original design brief. #93625B was selected and tested.

 * The font colour was also changed to white for better contrast.
 However on button hover this became invisible, so a text colour change on hover was also added for contrast.
 Site colour #4f5051 was used for this.

+3. Five alerts were received for the contact form page

+* One alert for a missing fieldset.